maupilia/SRT/sphinx/before-obs.rst

 Check that the **active surface** is green (:numref:`srt_activesurface`).
 The active surface does not work properly if a large fraction (a whole sector) becomes red.
 It is a problem in K-band observations (:numref:`srt_AS-fraction-red`).

+.. warning:: If the number of containers is 0 instead of 31 in ACS,
+.. `you have to start ACS <https://srtsupervisoronduty.readthedocs.io/it/latest/sd/srt/procedures/nuraghe.html#shutdown-di-nuraghe>`_